fritzpay/paymentd/resources/doc/handbook/source/glossary.rst

 		See the high-level description of the ``paymentd`` service: :ref:`paymentd_server`.

+	Customer
+		"Customer" means the end-user using :term:`paymentd` to make payments.

 	daemon
 		A program which runs on a server (usually in the background) and provides various services.